coldrockgames/god-gdgist-community/README.md

 </p>

 > [!NOTE]
-> This repository is under construction and currently built for the release of our plugin!
+> This repository is under construction and currently being built up for the release of the plugin!

 > [!NOTE]
 > **Giving Back to the Engine:** As a passionate Godot developer, I am pledging **20% of all GDGist Pro net revenues** directly to the [Godot Development Fund](https://fund.godotengine.org/).
 By upgrading your IDE workflow, you are also actively supporting the future of the engine we all rely on.\